 The distribution of submission by report type remains fairly consistent from one quarter to the next.
-For the year of 2019, the distribution by report type can be seen below:
+The 2019 year-to-date distribution by report type can be seen below:

-- 40% of the reports submitted were reports of stolen controlled substance prescriptions - 20% of the reports submitted were for suspected violations of the Controlled Substances Act - 35% of the reports submitted were for suspected non-fatal opioid-related overdose events - 5% of the reports submitted were for suspected narcotic-related deaths.
+- 42% of the reports submitted were reports of stolen controlled substance prescriptions - 20% of the reports submitted were for suspected violations of the Controlled Substances Act - 34% of the reports submitted were for suspected non-fatal opioid-related overdose events - 5% of the reports submitted were for suspected narcotic-related deaths.